 The Night Begins

 We kicked things off at the bar because, naturally, that’s where all smart decisions start.
 I went classic: a double whiskey, one large ice cube.
 My lady?
 More poetic: Old Fashioned with Don Julio 1942, elote, cinnamon—basically, the cocktail equivalent of wearing silk in 90-degree heat.
+The bar itself deserves a nod: Château ZZ’s boasts a staggering library of over 1,000 tequilas and mezcals, some so rare they’re nearly mythical.
 Over drinks, we people-watched and pretended we weren’t giddy about the Wagyu headed our way.

 .jpg)